-''' Format no cos-queue strict <queue-id-1> [<queue-id-2> ... <queue-id-n>]
+Format no cos-queue strict <queue-id-1> [<queue-id-2> <queue-id-n>]</queue-id-n></queue-id-2></queue-id-1> Modes Global Config Interface Config

-cos-queue random-detect

 This command activates weighted random early discard (WRED) for each specified queue on the interface.
-Specific WRED parameters are configured using the randomdetect queue-parms and the random-detect exponential-weighting-constant commands.
-When specified in Interface Config' mode, this command affects a single interface only, whereas in Global Config mode, it applies to all interfaces.
+Specific WRED parameters are configured using the random-detect queue-parms and the random-detect exponential-weighting-constant commands.
+When specified in Interface Config mode, this command affects a single interface only, whereas in Global Config mode, it applies to all interfaces.
 At least one, but no more than n, queue-id values are specified with this command.